House sitting guide for home and pet owners 2023

 Once agreed verbally, always reconfirm all the details by email.
 This avoids any misunderstanding over dates, handovers, expectations, etc. It's important that both parties confirm back to each other in writing.
 This way there is no possibility of a misunderstanding.

-Once everything is confirmed, notify all unsuccessful applicants.
-So many home owners avoid this as they hate to relay bad news, but it is an important part of the process.
+Once everything is confirmed, notify all unsuccessful house sit applicants.
+So many home owners put this off as they hate to relay bad news, but it is an important part of the process.

 A simple copy and paste "sorry, but no" message, is so much better than nothing at all.